 I became interested in the inner workings of pianos as a child, when I would lift the piano lid and observe the action movements as I played.
 In my early years, I began working on pianos, and completed the Piano Technology program, headed by the late Frank Hansen, at The New England Conservatory of Music in 1980.
 Following this, I continued on as a student at the University of Massachusetts and graduated in June, 1982.

-After my schooling, I joined the piano technical department at Steinway & Sons in New York City, where I worked for four years, primarily at Steinway Hall.
+After receiving a B.A. from U. Mass., in the Fall of 1982, I joined the piano technical department at Steinway & Sons in New York City.
+I worked at Steinway for four years, primarily at Steinway Hall.
 During this time, I joined the Piano Technician’s Guild, and received certification as a Registered Piano Technician from the Piano Technician’s Guild in 1984.
 While at Steinway, I participated in the factory course, taught by Joe Bisceglie, and the concert course, taught by Franz Mohr.
 But the ongoing mentoring I received from Masuru Tsumita, who subsequently became the Chief Piano Technician for Juilliard, was my most significant influence.